huozhi/codice/README.md

 - `title` (optional): A string representing the title of the editor.
 - `controls` (optional): A boolean value indicating whether to display the controls for the editor.
 - `lineNumbers` (optional): A boolean value indicating whether to display line numbers in the editor.
+- `lineNumbersWidth` (optional): A string representing the width of the line numbers column.
+The default value is `2.5rem`.
+- `padding` (optional): A string representing the padding of the code block.
+The default value is `1rem`.
 - `fontSize` (optional): A string representing the font size of the editor.
 The default value is `inherit`.

 Additionally, you can pass any other props to the `Editor` component, which will be applied to the root `div` element.